-The other day, I had just dropped my friends off at the Frankfurt Hahn Airport, about an hour’s drive from where I live.
-After I drove up to the parking ticket dispenser and grabbed my ticket from the slot, I parked in a handicapped parking spot near the entrance.
-After they unloaded their luggage, we headed to McDonald’s to grab a bite to eat and to spend some time together before their flight.
+The other day, I dropped my friends off at the Frankfurt Hahn Airport, about an hour’s drive from where I live.
+After driving up to the parking ticket dispenser, I grabbed my ticket from the slot and parked in a handicapped parking spot near the entrance.
+After my friends unloaded their luggage, we all headed to McDonald’s in the terminal to grab a bite to eat and to spend some more time together before their flight.

 We strolled around the tiny airport for a few minutes, but as it got closer for them to go through the security line and move to the waiting area for their flight, I bid them adieu (goodbye) with warm hugs.

-So I stood by the machine and stuck my walking cane underneath one arm as I poured the loose change out of my wallet into one of my hands to count it.
-I was sweating bullets thinking that the machine had made a mistake and that my parking fee was actually 2 Euros and not 12.00!
-But there it was on the screen…waiting impatiently for me to feed it, the machine screamed: 12 EUROS!!!!
+So I stood by the machine and stuck my walking cane underneath one arm as I poured the loose change out of my wallet into one of my hands to count it all out.
+I hoped that the machine had made a mistake and that my parking fee was actually 2 Euros and not 12.00!
+But there it was on the screen…waiting impatiently for me to feed it.
+I could hear the machine screaming at me: 12 EUROS, please!!!!

 As I was slowly counting my change, a young German lady came up to me.
 I didn’t hear her drive up or park her car near me, but there she was.
 In German, she asked me if I needed some help.
 I told her that I didn’t have enough money and that I had more Euro change in my car which was just a few steps away.
 She ignored that and looked at the 12.00 Euros prominently displayed on the screen as she proceeded to help me count my change.
 Thank God I had almost enough, but I was short 1 Euro.
 She quickly pulled out her wallet and handed me 2 Euros.
 But then she did even more.
 She took all the change from my hand, put all of it in the coin slot and waited as the machine counted down what I owed: 10, 8, 6 Euros and so forth.
 Then she deposited her 2 Euros to ultimately pay for my parking fee.
 After she did that, the machine spit out 50 cents change, and my ticket popped out of the slot…paid in full!